Darcyddx/Video-LLM/README.md

 >
 > Please let us know if you find out a mistake or have any suggestions by e-mail: Xi.Ding1@anu.edu.au
 >
-> If you find our paper useful for your research, please cite the following:
+> If you find our work useful for your research, please cite the following:

 ```
 @article{ding2024language,